Government Shutdown Resources

 When there is a government shutdown, federal agencies are required to classify their employees as either “essential” or “non-essential.”
 The employees classified as “essential” continue to work during the shutdown.
 Employees classified as “non-essential” are put on unpaid furlough.

-For background, tn the 2013 16-day shutdown, about 800,000 of the 2.1 million civilian federal employees in the executive branch were classified as “non-essential” and furloughed.
+In the 16-day 2013 shutdown, about 800,000 of the 2.1 million civilian federal employees in the executive branch were classified as “non-essential” and furloughed.

 Do furloughed federal employees get back pay?